Stresses multiply for many US clergy: 'We need help too'

 “Many of the students here haven’t seen much of the blessing or sweetness of being a Muslim in the U.S.,” he said.
 “They usually see the curse of it.”

-“If they see oppression happening, they will all start feeling the pain, and start causing a ruckus, and that causes stress for me,” said Zeb, who meditates and works out to cut the tension.
-“I have to make sure there’s a very strong dose of self-care, so I can be resilient.”

-In September 2017, on the first day of Rosh Hoshana -- the Jewish new year -- a security guard found a hateful, obscene anti-Semitic message scrawled on an outdoor wall of Temple Sinai -- home to the oldest Jewish congregation in Oakland, California.
+In September 2017, on the first day of Rosh Hoshana -- the Jewish new year -- a security guard found a hateful anti-Semitic message scrawled outside Temple Sinai -- home to the oldest Jewish congregation in Oakland, California.

-Rabbi Jacqueline Mates-Muchin rushed to the synagogue after getting a predawn call and devised a plan before worshippers gathered for morning services.
-As they arrived, she encouraged them to write positive messages on sheets of butcher paper, which were then used to cover the graffiti until a work crew could paint over it.
+Rabbi Jacqueline Mates-Muchin rushed to the synagogue and devised a plan before worshippers gathered for morning services.
+As they arrived, she encouraged them to write positive messages on sheets of butcher paper, which then covered the graffiti until workers could paint over it.

-Looking back now, Mates-Muchin says the incident had some upsides: Her congregation was heartened by an outpouring of support from civic and religious leaders.
-Among those expressing solidarity was a women’s mosque in neighboring Berkeley.

-However, the graffiti incident -- and the subsequent deadly attacks on synagogues in Pittsburgh and in Poway, California -- took a toll.
+Mates-Muchin says her congregation was heartened by an outpouring of support from civic and religious leaders.
+But the incident -- and the subsequent deadly attacks on synagogues in Pittsburgh and Poway, California -- took a toll.

-Since the Pittsburgh massacre, Mates-Muchin said.
-“I don’t begin a service without having a rough plan of where I’d direct people if someone came in with a gun.”
+Since the Pittsburgh massacre, she said, “I don’t begin a service without having a rough plan of where I’d direct people if someone came in with a gun.”

 During that span, her synagogue has beefed up security measures -- more lighting, security cameras and guards.
-For the most recent high holy days, synagogue leaders requested the deployment of armed off-duty police officers.
+For the most recent High Holy Days, synagogue leaders deployed armed off-duty police officers.

-The Central Conference of American Rabbis -- the main rabbinical organization for Reform Judaism in North America -- seeks various ways to provide personal and professional support to its members.
-There’s a rapid-response line to field calls from troubled rabbis, and a social worker who offers free short-term counseling.

-The flare-up of anti-Semitism compounds the day-to-day challenges, says Rabbi Betsy Torop, director of rabbinic engagement for the organization.
+Rabbi Amy Bardack, director of Jewish Life and Learning at the Jewish Federation of Pittsburgh, helped coordinate support for local rabbis after the Tree of Life massacre.

 Associated Press religion editor Gary Fields contributed.